 First, Let’s Review: Exempt and Non-Exempt

-Exempt Employees: Exempt employees are exempt from minimum wage and/or overtime requirements.
-The most common exemptions are called ‘white collar exemptions,’ and commonly refer to executive, administrative, and professional employees.
+Some employees are exempt from the FLSA and state minimum wage and overtime requirements (exempt employees) and others are subject to those requirements (non-exempt employees).
+The most common exemptions are called "white collar exemptions," which generally refer to executive, administrative, and professional employees.

 Explain the basics of exempt and non-exempt employees with this visual guide.